Kidney Failure Treatment

 In-Center Hemodialysis

 Hemodialysis requires an “access point” to get the blood out of your system to the dialysis machine and then back to you.
-This is often a connection between an artery and vein called an AV fistula that requires same-day surgery.
+This is often a connection between an artery and vein called an AV fistula, which can be created during an outpatient, same-day procedure.
 These need to be created several months before dialysis is needed.
 The in-center hemodialysis procedure is performed for you by staff, typically three times per week for three to five hours per treatment.
-Duke nephrologists see patients at dialysis centers in Durham, Roxboro, Louisburg, Warrenton, Henderson, and Research Triangle Park.
+We offer late-day dialysis shifts at several clinics for people who continue to work.

 Home Hemodialysis

 With the proper training, a process similar to in-center hemodialysis can be performed at home.
 This makes it possible to perform dialysis at your convenience, whether at night, over a long period of time, or in shorter, more frequent treatments.
-Typically, home hemodialysis is done five times per week for about three hours and requires a partner to be present.
+Typically, home hemodialysis is done five times per week for about three hours and usually requires a partner to be present.
+However, additional training is available for people without a care partner, allowing them to do home hemodialysis alone.

 New Patient Appointment